Villa materiaalina – ominaisuudet, huolto ja ekologisuus - Lahja ja Sisustus Juuttisäkki

 Moisture and dirt attract pests and can cause unpleasant odors.

-Clean or ventilate the product before long-term storage and ensure good ventilation.
+Clean or air out the product before long-term storage and ensure good ventilation.

 7. The idea that wool is a "difficult material"